Chatty Norway

 Hi!
 I am very new here and new to biking in Norway.
 My idea is to start (and end in Tromso, but planned to take a bus/ferry on the road back) and bike to or through Alta, Karsjok and Kautokeino.
 But, I am a bit worried about E6 and E8 (traffic density?) – is it ok in the North?
 Whatsoever I struggle to plan the route so it makes sens in terms of views, safety and kilometers.
 I can take buses and ferries if it makes more sense sometimes… Any advice more than welcome!
 Thank you in advance!

-Michel replied 19 hours, 10 minutes ago 2 Members · 1 Reply
+Michel replied 6 months, 2 weeks ago 2 Members · 3 Replies

 • Michel